 Melba is Director of MELA – a Social Enterprise with the mission to bridge cultures through the creative design and use of public space.
-Melba specialises in cross-cultural learning, collaboration and social innovation connecting people and projects across the globe to address sustainability challenges, offering consulting in areas of strategy and programme development, stakeholder engagement and cross sectoral partnerships.
-She is a graduate of SOAS, University of London, and has worked on high profile projects with government organizations, cultural institutions, corporations and not-for-profit sector, for example the Victoria & Albert Museum, London Legacy Development Corporation, Stratford Rising, Comic Relief, Deutsche Bank, Barclays, West Ham United Foundation, Green Foundation and Bahrain International Design Week.
-She advises on Sustainable Regeneration, Stakeholder Engagement and Legacy Strategy for London 2012 Olympic Games, Capital Governorate Bahrain, and the forthcoming 2018 Commonwealth Games.
+Melba specialises in cross-cultural learning, collaboration and social innovation to connect people and projects across the globe.
+She is a consultant focusing on sustainability challenges, areas of strategy and programme development, stakeholder engagement and cross sectoral partnerships.
+She is a graduate of SOAS, University of London, and has worked on high profile projects with government organizations, cultural institutions, corporations and the not-for-profit sector, for example the Victoria & Albert Museum, London Legacy Development Corporation, Stratford Rising, Comic Relief, Deutsche Bank, Barclays, West Ham United Foundation, Green Foundation and Bahrain International Design Week.
+She advised on Sustainable Regeneration, Stakeholder Engagement and Legacy Strategy for London 2012 Olympic Games, Capital Governorate Bahrain, and the forthcoming 2018 Commonwealth Games.
 Melba is a life-long supporter of women’s personal development and their contribution to society.
 She is currently a Cherie Blair Foundation Mentor, coaching entrepreneurs on the ‘Women in Business’ Programme.
 Melba runs another CIC called Equator Connect